Hacking Task Confounder in Meta-Learning

 \subsection{Pose Prediction}

 Lastly, we undertake the fourth benchmark, focusing on pose prediction.
-This task is constructed using the Pascal 3D dataset \cite{xiang2014beyond}.
+This evaluation is constructed using the Pascal 3D dataset ~\cite{xiang2014beyond}.
 We randomly select 50 objects for meta-training and 15 additional objects for meta-testing.
-The values of $\lambda_{1}$ and $\lambda_{2}$ are set to 0.3 and 0.2.
-The evaluation metric employed here is MSE.
+In this experiment, the values of $\lambda_{1}$ and $\lambda_{2}$ are set to 0.3 and 0.2, while the evaluation metric employed here is MSE.

 The results are shown in Table \ref{tab:5}.
-Our MetaCRL achieves best performance.
-Notably, drawing insights from the findings presented in \cite{yao2021improving}, we posit that augmenting the dataset could yield more effective results in this scenario, potentially outperforming the reliance solely on meta-regularization techniques.
-Thus, our approach incorporates regularization terms and still manages to achieve enhanced performance, thereby affirming its efficacy.
+MetaCRL achieves the best performance.
+Notably, drawing insights from the findings presented in ~\cite{yao2021improving}, we posit that augmenting the dataset could yield more effective results in this scenario, potentially outperforming the reliance solely on meta-regularization techniques.
+MetaCRL incorporates regularization terms instead of data augmentation and still manages to achieve enhanced performance, thereby affirming its efficacy.